 Unless you are a qualifying real estate professional, a rental real estate activity is a passive activity, even if you materially participated in the activity.
 If you have a loss, you may need to file Form 8582 to figure your allowable loss.
 See the Instructions for Form 8582.

 If your Schedule C activity includes processing a farm commodity as part of your farming business, your deductible loss from that activity may be limited if you received certain subsidies.
-See the Instructions for Schedule F for a list of those subsidies.
+See the Instructions for Schedule F for details on any applicable subsidy.
 Use one of the worksheets in the Schedule F instructions to determine if you have an excess farm loss.
 See the Instructions for Schedule F for more details on how to complete the worksheets.

 You must figure and apply your excess farm loss before figuring any limitations to your loss due to the at-risk rules or the passive activity loss rules.
 Reduce your loss by your excess farm loss before applying the at-risk rules and passive activity loss rules.

 Enter your net profit or allowable loss on line 31 and include it on Form 1040, line 12.
 Also, include your net profit or allowable loss on Schedule SE, line 2.
 However, if you are a statutory employee or notary public, see Statutory employees or Notary public, later.

 Enter your net profit or allowable loss on line 31 and include it on Form 1040NR, line 13.
 You should also include this amount on Schedule SE, line 2 if you are covered under the U.S. social security system due to an international social security agreement currently in effect.
 See the Instructions for Schedule SE for information on international social security agreements.
 However, if you are a statutory employee or notary public, see Statutory employees or Notary public, later.

 Enter the net profit or allowable loss on line 31 and include it on Form 1041, line 3.